Velsu/Vinteresting/README.md

-# Pinterest-like application in Rails based on Tutorial.
+# Pinterest-like application in Rails.

-This is an application sample based on a Tutorial.
+This is an application sample.